 If you are contemplating moving to the area and would like to visit the school, telephone or email our school administrator, Mrs Hawker, on the contact details provided below.
 I would be very happy to meet you and give you a tour of the school.

 The school was inspected by Ofsted in May 2022 and continues to be a ‘Good’ school.
 This reflects the dedication, commitment and hard work of the staff, governors, pupils and parents of our school.

 Our school is set in the heart of the Devon countryside and we are an integral part of the village community.
-We employ a three class structure.
-Teddy Class has Reception along with years 1 and 2.
+We employ a three and a half class structure.
+Teddy Class has Reception along with years 1 and 2 – in the mornings, Reception children are taught separately to years 1 and 2.
 Panda Class has years 3 and 4 while Koala Class has years 5 and 6.
 The curriculum is arranged to ensure all learning objectives are covered in these mixed age classes.

 We are very much a community school and our key objective can be summarised as follows: